Mike Friedrich: Star*Reach

-Friedrich closed Star*Reach as a publisher in 1979 but reopened it as a talent agency in 1982.
+Friedrich closed Star*Reach as a publisher in 1979, worked for two years at Marvel Comics as their Direct Sales Manager, and then reopened Star*Reach as a talent agency in 1982.
 In the 2000s, Friedrich served as Chair of the National Legislative Committee for the Graphic Artists Guild, while a member of the California/Northern chapter.

 WonderCon

 Friedrich, in partnership with Joe Field, owned and operated the San Francisco Bay Area comic book convention WonderCon for 15 years before selling it to Comic-Con International in 2001.

 Awards

 Friedrich received an Inkpot Award at the 1980 San Diego Comic-Con.

 In 2019, Friedrich was awarded the Bill Finger Award to recognize his contributions to the industry.

+In 2026, Friedrich was selected for inclusion in the Eisner Hall of Fame.

-Later life
+Personal life

-Mike Friedrich became an ordained deacon in the United Methodist Church at the Pacific School of Religion.
+Mike Friedrich is the spouse of Lee Marrs, a cartoonist and animator, who was also a frequent contributor to Star*Reach.
+He became an ordained deacon in the United Methodist Church at the Pacific School of Religion.